TES3MP/CoreScripts/tutorials/SynchonizingData.md

 ## Players

 All player instances are stored in the `Players` global table.
-Each player has a numeric `pid` assigned to them when they connect, and is reserved for them until they disconnect.
-If you want to identify them between sessions, use `Players[pid].accountName`.
+Each player has a numeric `pid` assigned when they connect, and is reserved for them until they disconnect.
+If you want to identify players between sessions, use `Players[pid].accountName`.

 Make players "eat" every time they log in:
 ```Lua